Singular holomorphic foliations by curves I: Integrability of holonomy cocycle in dimension 2: Background

-The measure $\bar\mu$ is called the {\it Wiener measure with initial distribution $\mu$.} The following result has been proved in Proposition 2.12 in \cite{NguyenVietAnh1}. \begin{proposition} We keep the above hypotheses and notation. \\ (i) The value of $W_x(C)$ defined in (\ref{eq_formula_W_x}) is independent of the choice of $\tilde x.$ Moreover, $W_x$ is a probability measure on $(\Omega,\Ac).$ \\ (ii) $\bar\mu$ given in (\ref{eq_formula_bar_mu}) is a probability measure on $(\Omega,\Ac).$ \end{proposition}
+The measure $\bar\mu$ is called the {\it Wiener measure with initial distribution $\mu$.} Here are its important properties. \begin{proposition} We keep the above hypotheses and notation. \\ (i) The value of $W_x(C)$ defined in (\ref{eq_formula_W_x}) is independent of the choice of $\tilde x.$ Moreover, $W_x$ is a probability measure on $(\Omega,\Ac).$ \\ (ii) $\bar\mu$ given in (\ref{eq_formula_bar_mu}) is a positive finite measure on $(\Omega,\Ac)$ and $\bar\mu(\Omega)=\mu(X\setminus E).$ \\ (iii) If $\mu$ is harmonic, then $\bar\mu$ is time-invariant, that is,